Software versioning: Other schemes

 Some software producers use different schemes to denote releases of their software.
 The Debian project uses a major/minor versioning scheme for releases of its operating system but uses code names from the movie Toy Story during development to refer to stable, unstable, and testing releases.

 BLAG Linux and GNU features very large version numbers: major releases have numbers such as 50000 and 60000, while minor releases increase the number by 1 (e.g. 50001, 50002).
 Alpha and beta releases are given decimal version numbers slightly less than the major release number, such as 19999.00071 for alpha 1 of version 20000, and 29999.50000 for beta 2 of version 30000.
-Starting at 9001 in 2003, the most recent version as of 2011 is 140000.

 Urbit uses Kelvin versioning (named after the absolute Kelvin temperature scale): software versions start at a high number and count down to version 0, at which point the software is considered finished and no further modifications are made.

-Pre-release versions
+Prerelease versions

-In conjunction with the various versioning schemes listed above, a system for denoting pre-release versions is generally used, as the program makes its way through the stages of the software release life cycle.
+In conjunction with the various versioning schemes listed above, a system for denoting prerelease versions is generally used, as the program makes its way through the stages of the software release life cycle.

 Programs that are in an early stage are often called "alpha" software, after the first letter in the Greek alphabet.
 After they mature but are not yet ready for release, they may be called "beta" software, after the second letter in the Greek alphabet.
 Generally alpha software is tested by developers only, while beta software is distributed for community testing.

 Some systems use numerical versions less than 1 (such as 0.9), to suggest their approach toward a final "1.0" release.
 This is a common convention in open source software.
-However, if the pre-release version is for an existing software package (e.g. version 2.5), then an "a" or "alpha" may be appended to the version number.
+However, if the prerelease version is for an existing software package (e.g. version 2.5), then an "a" or "alpha" may be appended to the version number.
 So the alpha version of the 2.5 release might be identified as 2.5a or 2.5.a.

-An alternative is to refer to pre-release versions as "release candidates", so that software packages which are soon to be released as a particular version may carry that version tag followed by "rc-#", indicating the number of the release candidate; when the final version is released, the "rc" tag is removed.
+An alternative is to refer to prerelease versions as "release candidates", so that software packages which are soon to be released as a particular version may carry that version tag followed by "rc-#", indicating the number of the release candidate; when the final version is released, the "rc" tag is removed.